-- 10 (i.e., total rainfall > 100 mm) occur during the rainy season from June to July and the autumn typhoon season (from August to October).
+15 (i.e., total rainfall > 100 mm) occur during the rainy season from June to July and the autumn typhoon season (from August to October).
 The geological unit is Tertiary strata, which is composed of well-jointed sandstone and highly fractured shale.
-Unstable sediments have been supplied from outcrops into the channels in the landslide scar and have affected the initiation of debris flows since the original failure. - Almost all of debris flows in the Ohya landslide occur in the upper Ichinosawa catchment (Imaizumi et al., 2005).
-The total length of the channel is ≈650 m and the south-facing catchment (1,450 1,905 m a.s.l) has an area of 0.22 km2.
-Most of the basin is characterized by high and steep slopes (40 65°).
+Unstable sediments have been supplied from outcrops into the channels in the landslide scar and have affected the initiation of debris flows since the original failure.

+Almost all of debris flows in the Ohya landslide occur in the upper Ichinosawa catchment (Imaizumi et al., 2005).
+The total length of the channel is ≈ 650 m and the south-facing catchment (1,450 - 1,905 m a.s.l) has an area of 0.22 km2.
+Most of the basin is characterized by high and steep slopes (40 - 65°).
 Seventy percent of the slope is scree and outcrop, whereas the remaining 30% is covered with forest, shrubs, and tussocks.
-Anthropogenic influences are absent in the catchment because of the harsh environmental conditions.
+Anthropogenic influences are absent in the catchment because of

+5 the harsh environmental conditions.

-Unconsolidated debris, ranging from sand particles to boulders (Imaizumi et al., 2016c), is located in the channel bed and 20 talus cones, and is the source of debris flow material (Imaizumi et al., 2006).
+Unconsolidated debris, ranging from sand particles to boulders (Imaizumi et al., 2016c), is located in the channel bed and talus cones, and is the source of debris flow material (Imaizumi et al., 2006).
 The thickness of debris deposits, including large boulders (> 1 m), exceeds several meters in some sections.
 Freeze-thaw that promotes dry ravel and rockfalls are the predominant sediment infilling of the channels (Imaizumi et al., 2006).
-Most of the channel was covered by sediment when a large volume of storage accumulated in the upper Ichinosawa, while bedrock exposed in some channel sections when the storage volume is low.
+Most of the channel was covered by channel deposits

+10 when a large volume of storage accumulated in the bottom of the valley, while the channel bed is alternatively composed of bedrock and sediments when the storage volume is low.
 Volume of storage displays seasonal changes caused by sediment supply from hillslopes in winter and early spring, and the evacuation of storage due to the occurrence of debris flow in summer and autumn (Imaizumi et al., 2006).
 The stored sediment has never been completely eroded by debris flows.
-Changes in the volume of storage at longer time scales (several years) occurs by the timing of large debris flows with a volume > 15,000 m3 that drastically decrease volume of storage (Imaizumi et al., 2016c).
+Changes in the volume of storage at longer time scales (several years) occurs by the timing of large debris flows with a volume > 15,000 m3

+15 that drastically decrease volume of storage (Imaizumi et al., 2016c).